-1. Birds must be entered in the CSU Extension Office by June 30 of current year

-- 2. Birds entered as singles will not be allowed to compete in trios or pairs and vice versa. - 3.
-Cockerels, pullets, and young trios are birds hatched during current year are to be in 4-H member's possession by May 1 of the current year. - 4.
-Meat Chickens must be owned by June 1st of the current year and must not be more than 12 weeks old. - 5.
-All entries will be judged from the judge's table. - 6.
-The exhibitor must deliver the exhibits to the judge's table in order to be judged. - 7.
-A young trio consists of one cockerel and two pullets of the same breed/variety. - 8.
-Young toms/young hens are birds hatched in the current year and must be owned by May 1. - 9.
-No trios for turkeys, ducks, or geese, pairs or single exhibits only. - 10.
+- 1. Birds must be entered in the CSU Extension Office by June 15 of current year - 2.
+Birds entered as singles will not be allowed to compete in trios or pairs and vice versa. - 3.
+All entries will be judged from the judge's table. - 4.
+The exhibitor must deliver the exhibits to the judge's table in order to be judged. - 5.
+All market poultry should be hatched in the current calendar year and owned by June 1. - 6.
+Market chickens will be shown as a pen of three birds.
+No individual chickens will be shown in market classes. - 7.
+Market chickens minimum weight of 4 pounds and a maximum of 15 pounds.
+There should only a difference of 1-2 pounds between the birds. - 8.
+Market Turkeys will be shown as single exhibits only. - 9.
+Market Turkeys minimum weight of 10 pounds and a maximum weight of 40 pounds - 10.
 Exhibitors must be present for judging. - 11.
-Showmanship will be broken down by age level.

-Juniors 8-13 years of age; Seniors 14-18 years of age as of December 31, 2018.
+Showmanship will be broken down by age level. - Juniors 8-13 years of age; Seniors 14-18 years of age as of December 31, of current year.
 Top Two will represent in Small Animal Round Robin.

-12. See building monitoring requirements in bold above.